User permissions required: ‘Datasets admin’

 - Give your dataset a name

-- Use the dropdown menu where it says 'demo' in this example to select the owner (organisation), which controls who has access to the dataset (you can assign the dataset to any of the organisations that you are a member of)
+- Use the dropdown menu where it says 'demo' in this example to select the owner (project), which controls who has access to the dataset (you can assign the dataset to any of the projects that you are a member of)

 - Give the dataset a useful, descriptive name, using hyphens instead of spaces - e.g. zendesk-cs-chats

 - Provide some additional information about your dataset

 - Use the title and description boxes to provide more information on the dataset you’re creating.
 It’s good practice to reference the data sources and the purpose of the analysis

 - These fields are not mandatory, but are helpful to make your dataset more easily identifiable